mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 **Encoding**

 * **Bitrate**: Selecting a :term:`bitrate` of 128 or 160 :term:`kbps` is common
-  and provide sufficient quality to your listeners.
+  and provides sufficient quality to your listeners.
 Higher bitrates will use a larger chunk in your Internet connection bandwidth to stream and for your listeners to receive the stream.
 * **Format**: Mixxx supports streaming to Icecast servers either in :term:`MP3`